CodeVA-Curriculum/microbit-lockbox/src/routes/lessons/conditions/+page.md

 ## Conditionals Demonstration

 Download the `.hex` file below by clicking the button.
-Load it onto your MicroBit, and press the buttons to start up the program.
-After 30 seconds, the Micro:Bit will give you some output based on how you interact with the buttons during the 30 seconds.
+Load it onto your MicroBit, and press the `A` button to start up the program.
+End the program by shaking the Micro:Bit, and it will give you some output based on how you interacted with the buttons.

-::download{file="conditions-demo.hex"}
+::download[Download]{file="conditions-demo.hex"}

+> Experiment with the program a couple of times before you look at the code!
+What happens if you press the button lots of times?
+Just a few times?

 Consider the following questions after running the program: